natcap/invest.users-guide/source/coastal_protection.rst

 3. Location and physical characteristics of natural habitats: distance from the shoreline of the natural habitats that will become submerged during a storm, as well as representative density, height and diameter of the habitat elements.

 The InVEST Coastal Protection model is composed of two sub-models.
 The first model, the Profile Generator, helps users obtain cross-shore nearshore bathymetry and topography information at their site.
+The Profile Generator can also place the footprints of the natural habitats along the transect.
 Using this cross-shore profile (or one that users upload), the Nearshore Waves and Erosion model computes profiles of wave height and wave-induced mean water level in the presence and absence of seagrass, marshes, mangroves or coastal forests, coral reefs and oyster reefs.
 When the site is a sandy beach, the model computes the amount of shoreline retreat in the presence and absence of sub-tidal (always submerged), inter-tidal (between high and low tides) and supra-tidal (above the high-water mark) habitats.
 When the site is composed of consolidated sediments (e.g., mud), the model estimates the volume of sediment erosion expected in inter- and supra-tidal areas.
 The remainder of this section will describe how both the Profile Generator and the Nearshore Waves and Erosion models work.

 .. _cp-PG: